KomodoPlatform/developer-docs/docs/assetchains/create-asset-chain-single-node.md

 ./komodo-cli -ac_name=HELLOWORLD getinfo
 ```

-## Create the data directory for the second daemon
+## Create the data directory for the Second daemon

 Create a directory in any location of your machine.
-In this guide we will use a directory named coinData in the user's Home directory
+In this guide we will use a directory named `coinData` in the user's Home directory:

 ```bash
 mkdir ~/coinData
 ```

-Then create the data directory for the second daemon
+Then create the data directory for the second daemon:

 ```bash
 mkdir ~/coinData/HELLOWORLD